Self Guided Tour du Mont Blanc

 The Tour du Mont Blanc trail is open from June to September.

 The busiest times on the trail are the summer holidays in mid-July and August.
 The quietest times to hike are June and September.

 But there’s a lot more to consider than purely the busiest and quietest times.
 Conditions on the trail are much more hazardous in June and early July due to avalanche risk and snow on the trail, plus if you want to take any of the public transport options, you will be limited to peak season.

-June is a fantastic time to hike the trail as all the wild flowers are in their glory, however there is often snow (névé) left on the trail from Winter, depending on how much snow fell during Winter.
+June is a fantastic time to hike the Tour du Mont Blanc self guided, as all the wild flowers are in their glory, however there is often snow (névé) left on the trail from Winter, depending on how much snow fell during Winter.

 If you’re considering hiking in June, you would need to take hiking crampons, and possibly ice axes and ropes to safely cross some sections on the high altitude cols.
 In fact, the trail is often closed until the last week of June because of the bad trail conditions.
 In this case you would need to cancel your refuge bookings & re-arrange.
 Definitely not an option if you’re flying in from outside Europe to walk the trail.